 Reducing this stress has changed my life… and no doubt extended it!

 After university, I spent around 12 years working for large corporate multinationals.
 Things would always start well enough, but after a time I came to feel what I was doing wasn’t really making a difference: I was just a tick in a head-count box!

 For most of the time I spent in the corporate world, I felt there were very few opportunities for progression.
 I wasn’t happy and felt like a square peg trying to fit into a round hole.

-Since I started blogging, I realized I’m not the only one!
+Since I started blogging, I realized I’m not the only one who feels the way I do!
 It seems many bloggers have been in my position and decided to opt out of situations that made them unhappy too!

 Like me they didn’t just quit but worked hard to get themselves into a position whereby they could focus upon blogging full-time.